| Melbourne — loading...

 Kid-Friendly Eating

-Most cafes in Northcote are family-tolerant if not explicitly family-friendly.
-You’ll find high chairs, kids’ menus at the bigger spots, and at least a few places where a toddler meltdown won’t get you death stares.
-The local bakeries are always a safe bet.
+Most cafes on High Street are family-tolerant if not explicitly family-friendly.
+You’ll find high chairs at the bigger spots, and several places where a toddler meltdown won’t get you death stares.
+The Croxton Park Hotel has a proper kids’ menu and beer garden that works for families.
+The Merri Creek Tavern on Heidelberg Road has a kids’ menu ($10) with actual food children will eat, plus a spacious beer garden.
+The local bakeries are always a safe bet for a quick pastry stop.

 Weekend Activities